 VT-501 CoC conducted its first analysis of racial disparities in a racial equity review in 2019.
 This was updated in 2021, and annual reviews of whether racial disparities are present in the CoC’s provision or outcomes of CoC Program-funded homeless assistance now occur.
 Qualitative data is drawn from the Point in Time count, the Census or American Communities survey, HMIS, Stella P, and CE.
 The CoC reviews for disparities in the experience of homelessness, access to shelter, housing and services and outcomes of those projects and services.
 People with lived experience of homelessness were interviewed during the strategic planning process to improve understanding of disparities in access and outcomes.
 People with lived experience have co-chaired the PIT and Data committees.

 2. Data analysis has been provided by ICA staff, CoC member organization staff, with review and assistance by data analysts from the City of Burlington.
 Reports and presentations are made to CoC Steering and Community meetings and to sub-committees.
 The CoC utilized the CoC Racial Equity Analysis Tool across a number of years.
-This analysis was strengthened by further in depth analysis of HMIS data by ICA and a review of PIT data by CoC members.
+This analysis was strengthened by in-depth analysis of HMIS data by ICA and a review of PIT data by CoC members.
 The CoC is hosting annual conversations to follow up on the analysis, to develop understanding and broaden our thinking on the impacts of structural racism on our programs and services.

 In addition to this systemic analysis the CoC includes in its Governance Charter the requirement to ‘ensure sub-committees identity systemic inequities, utilizing data and feedback of those with lived experience, especially from the BIPOC community, to develop policies and practices through continuous assessment of disparities.’
-This continual assessment and review proves is intended to strengthen and ensure ongoing analysis and assessment of racial disparities in the provision or outcomes of homeless assistance.
+This continual assessment and review is intended to strengthen and ensure ongoing analysis and assessment of racial disparities in the provision or outcomes of homeless assistance.